nicksieger/sheepsafe/README.md

 ## Install

-- First install the gem: `sudo gem install sheepsafe`.
+- First install the gem:
+      sudo gem install sheepsafe
   It's recommended to install using the system Ruby to minimize difficulties informing launchd about an [RVM][] or some other package manager.
 - After installing the gem, run `sheepsafe install` and follow the